..

 Living in a home where part or all of it is under construction increases the likelihood of a mishap even when you do everything possible to avoid accidents.
 All it takes is a brief period of time without supervision.

-Healthier for You
+Healthier for you

 Construction workers wear personal masks for a reason.
 Filters in the masks remove dust and microscopic particulates from the air.
 Even if you can't see it, dust is almost certainly present.
 During a renovation, the chances of inhaling dust are especially high, and it is impossible to eliminate all dust.